 When our minds often deep within our subconscious, believes we are meeting three of our human needs, either positively, negatively or neutrally, we can all too easily become addicted.

-Therefore in an abusive relationship at times you are occasionally meeting when the treat you so right, love and connection, or it was met in the beginning, and you want that back, you meet certainty at times, you know you’re in a relationship, and you have a partner, you meet uncertainty as you never know where you are with them.
+Therefore in an abusive relationship at times you are occasionally meeting when they treat you so right, love and connection, or it was met in the beginning.
+You want that back, you meet certainty at times, you know you’re in a relationship, and you have a partner, you meet uncertainty as you never know where you are with them.
 Contribution as you believe you are helping them, giving to them, changing to fill their needs and be who you want to be.
 Significant helping them.
 Out, looking after them.
 Therefore your subconscious is keeping you addicted through your human needs.

 Filling your six human needs up in other ways will help you lose that addiction to the narcissist, so simple steps to start like paying other people genuine compliments, they will also get significance and a feel-good moment from this, as will your subconscious knowing you made someone else feel good, helping others out, especially through uncertain times, just help the right people, even staying indoors and listening to your government’s advice during the COVID-19 epidemic is helping your healthcare system.
 Keep finding the positive ways in day to day life to feel significant and lose the old addiction.